Multiple Sclerosis

 Tammy Smith, MD, PhD

-Assistant Professor of Neurology, University of Utah
+Assistant Professor of Neurology, Division of Neuroimmunology, University of Utah

 Clinical Consultant, Autoimmune Neurology, ARUP Laboratories